nomad-coe/nomad-parser-exciting/README.md

 # Exciting Parser

-This is the parser for the [exciting](http://exciting-code.org/) part of the [NOMAD Laboratory](http://nomad-lab.eu).
+This is the parser for [exciting](http://exciting-code.org/).
+It is part of the [NOMAD Laboratory](http://nomad-lab.eu).
 The official version lives at

     git@gitlab.mpcdf.mpg.de:nomad-lab/parser-exciting.git